2014 LIMAR ROAD SUPERLIGHT 777

 IS IT WORTH THE MONEY?

 For the price, this is a feature-rich helmet that has several items that will make for a safer and more comfortable fit.
 And basically, that’s what it’s all about.
 A comfortable helmet is one that is more likely to be worn.

-For $129.99 MSRP you get a very well thought out and designed helmet.
+You get a very well thought out and designed helmet.